-As you go forward through time from humanity’s beginnings as our population centers expanded and our knowledge of the world slowly expanded, its religions have evolved and adapted in scope and use to meet their various needs.
-Reasons for historical religious evolution:
+As you go forward through time from humanity’s beginnings as our population centers expanded and our knowledge of the world slowly expanded, its religions have evolved and adapted in scope and use to meet our various needs:

 - expanding tribal population and scope

 - to meet societal, social, and cultural needs

 See the main image at the top of this post for the Evolutionary Tree of Myth and Religion.

 Historically religions have formed, evolved, or sprouted into being through the three following general historical types:

 - Small Population Formations – concentrating mostly on the highly localized natural world (earliest religions created – most of human history – older than about 10,000 – 12,000+ years)